reflectoring/reflectoring.github.io/content/blog/2022/2022-06-11-understanding-kotlin-coroutines.md

 Process finished with exit code 0
 ```
 A dedicated thread is an expensive resource.
-In a real application it must be either released, when no longer needed, using the close function, or stored in a top-level variable and reused throughout the application.
+In a real application, the thread must be either released, when no longer needed, using the close function, or stored in a top-level variable and reused throughout the application.

 ### Dispatchers.Unconfined
 The `Dispatchers.Unconfined` coroutine dispatcher starts a coroutine in the caller thread, but only until the first suspension point.
 After suspension it resumes the coroutine in the thread that is fully determined by the suspending function that was invoked.